arcc-hitt/ProofPlay/README.md

 * Backend upserts the user’s progress in MongoDB, keyed by `{ userId, videoId }`.
 * When the user returns, we load saved intervals, repopulate the Set, merge them, set the video’s `currentTime`, and display the true % watched.

-*(This meets the "track real progress" and "resume correctly" goals.)* citeturn0file0

 ---